DavidLichtenberger/reaper-csurf-us2400/readme.md

 *   Only after you have done this, open Reaper Preferences / Control Surfaces and select ‘Tascam US-2400’ with its first MIDI-Port (it shows five on my PC) – otherwise the actions will only become available after you restart Reaper.

 *   The US-2400 has to be in Native Mode, which AFAIK is a novelty of firmware 1.31, so you might have to update it.
 To activate Native Mode put the US-2400 to standby (so that the Power button ‘breathes’), then keep Master Sel + Chan pushed while turning it back on – if you have the right firmware and Native Mode is active Chan should blink three times.
 (To put it back in the MCU emulation mode do the same with Master Sel + Aux 5)

-*   To run the ReaScripts, Python has to be installed on your machine, read more about it [here](http://www.reaper.fm/sdk/reascript/reascript.php "Reaper: ReaScript info").

 ## Uninstall